moead-framework/framework/paper.md

 # Acknowledgements

-This work was supported by the French national research agency(ANR-16-CE23-0013-01) and the Research Grants Council of HongKong (RGC Project No. A-CityU101/16).
+This work was supported by the French national research agency (ANR-16-CE23-0013-01) and the Research Grants Council of Hong Kong (RGC Project No. A-CityU101/16).

 # References